taskflow/taskflow/README.md

 ## Offload a Task to a GPU

-Taskflow supports heterogeneous tasking for you to accelerate many data-driven scientific computing applications by harnessing the power of CPU-GPU collaborative computing.
+Taskflow supports GPU tasking for you to accelerate a wide range of scientific computing applications by harnessing the power of CPU-GPU collaborative computing using CUDA.

 ```cpp
 // saxpy kernel